 This information guide is for students who think that 'something irregular'[1] may have happened in the examination process and wish to submit a request to the University to reconsider their results to ensure that their circumstances have been considered by the examiners.
 All undergraduate and postgraduate students who submitted an assessment that received marks which count towards their University of Cambridge award can submit an Examination Review.
-Details of the Examination Review Procedure can be accessed below: https://www.studentcomplaints.admin.cam.ac.uk/files/examination_review_procedure-march_2023.pdf.
+Details of the Examination Review Procedure can be accessed below: www.studentcomplaints.admin.cam.ac.uk/files/examination_review_procedure-june_23.pdf.

+Raising issues formally within 28 days of having received your results

-Issues such as large amounts of external noise, a disturbance in the exam room or a mistake on the paper that affected your performance, as well as other types of issues, can be presented within 28 days of the Examination results becoming available.
-These issues can be raised via the Examination Review Procedure.
+Issues with the examination can be raised via the Examination Review Procedure.
 Students can request a reconsideration of their examination results themselves but may wish to seek advice from their Tutor or the Student Advice Service.